saturnlighting/literature-review/README.md

 advantage of variation in daylight, either the seasonal variation or the sudden transition imposed by biannual daylight saving clock changes” (Fotios, Uttley, and Gorjimahlabani 2022).

+“The daylight savings method of analysis better isolates changes in weather from the effects of ambient light on travel choice than does the whole-year method” (Fotios, Uttley, and Fox 2019).

 <img src="study-types.png" alt="Figure 2: Study types" width="60%" style="display: block; margin: auto;" />